vfaergestad/mattermost-logger/README.md

 - **Real-time Monitoring:** Connects to Mattermost's WebSocket API to listen for events in real-time.
 - **Event Filtering:** Processes only `"posted"` events from specified channels.
 - **Structured Logging:** Structured logs with configurable log levels (`DEBUG`, `INFO`, `WARN`, `ERROR`).
-- **JSON Output:** Writes captured messages to a `messages.json` file, including details like channel names.
+- **JSON Output:** Writes captured messages to a file, including details like channel names.
+- **File Rotation**: Rotate the output file on given intervals.

 ## Requirements